 These motors were also commonly used in synchronized clocks, particularly those tied to legacy wired clock systems from companies like Cincinnati, Faraday, Edwards, Simplex, and American Time.

 While many of the complete clock movements using Synchron motors are now obsolete, we are still able to provide the motors themselves in some cases.

 But, for those clocks where movements just aren't available anymore, there are still options.

 Whether it's for a clock or something else using a Synchron motor, let's take a look at how we can find the parts you need.

 The Information Printed on the Motor: What it Means

 The voltage and other specifications are first, followed by speed and model number.
-In the picture shown above, you’ll see “110V” defining the motor voltage, then “60Hz” for the cycles per second.
-The “3W” indicates the wattage and the “1RPM” indicates the speed, which can also be shown as “1RPH” or “1RPD.”
+In the picture shown above, you’ll see “110V” defining the motor voltage, then “60Hz” for the frequency.
+The “3W” indicates the wattage and the “1RPM” indicates the speed, which may also list “1RPH” or “1RPD” for other motor speeds.

 The model number will also be listed on the motor.
-Synchron motors often display the same model number for different voltages.
-If customers read that information and answer a few basic questions, we’ll be able to quickly ship them the correct motor so they’ll be back in business very soon.
+Synchron motors often display the same model number for different voltages, which is why the initial specifications are so important.

 That takes care of finding a replacement motor.
 But what happens if you're repairing a clock and the whole movement is bad?

 Solutions for Obsolete Movements